 PRODUCT DETAILS – WEST NILE NS1 PROTEIN

-- Expressed in HEK293 cells with C-term 6His-tag and greater than 95% purity by SDS-PAGE.
+- Includes a C-term 6His-tag and greater than 95% purity by SDS-PAGE.

 The West Nile Virus (WNV) NS1 protein is a native hexameric presentation.
 The hexamer is believed to be the biologically active form of NS1 involved in key aspects of West Nile Fever pathogenesis (Kaiser et al., 2017).
 The resultant WNV NS1 protein is purified to a high degree, is in its native folding state, and possesses all post-translational modifications.
 This advanced approach results in a product which delivers optimal antigenicity by virtue of its human origin